 We run a wide range of STEM workshops for students aged 7-18 years.
 With a capacity of 30 for most of our workshops you can bring along a whole class to take part in our fun, interactive and curriculum-linked sessions.

 The Higher Education Access Tracker (HEAT) tracks the effectiveness and impact of student success initiatives.
-If you believe that your data or your child’s data has been processed using HEAT you can contact us.
+If you believe that your data or your child’s data has been processed using HEAT you can contact us you can also view our privacy notice here.

 We believe that everyone should have the same opportunity to study regardless of background.